Welcome to Trusley

 Your can find full details of each one by Googling for them.

 - The Cow, Lees.
 Used to be "The Black Cow".
-Gone up market from being a pub.
+Gone up market from being a rural pub.

 - The Red Lion, Hollington.
 Simple pub grub, good beer, not posh!
 Proper pub.

 - The Boot, Repton.
 Excellent food, excellent beer, nice place - not cheap!
 Good for a "special" evening out.